 Top 10 Ramadan Books to Read for Spiritual Growth

-Top 10 Ramadan Books to Read for Spiritual Growth, Maintain Your Faith Stronger During the Holy Month Ramadan is a time of self-accountability and self-control that shows in people through wide fasting and Salah (prayers).
+Top 10 Ramadan Books to Read for Spiritual Growth to Keep Your Faith Stronger During the Holy Month Ramadan is a time of self-accountability and self-control that shows in people through wide fasting and Salah (prayers).
 For Muslims across the world, it’s an occasion to enhance their tie with Allah, observe self-discipline, and grow kindness.
-However, the reading of books with spiritual value can further enhance individual development during this month.
+However, reading books with spiritual value can further enhance individual development this month.
 For this transformative period, books that incorporate Quranic explanations, prophets’ sayings, and eternal super spiritual help are paramount.
 Here is a list with a few recommendations for the best 10 Ramadan books intended to increase inner calm, gratitude, and contemplation.

 The Holy Quran (With a Reliable Tafsir)

-For those Muslims who have not been able to read the Quran due to prior engagements, Ramadan is the best time to get it done.
+Ramadan is the best time for busy Muslims to read the Quran.
 Muslims all over the world consider the Quran to be the most powerful divine revelation, and with the help of a reliable tafsir like Tafsir Ibn Kathir or The Clear Quran by Dr. Mustafa Khattab, understanding the context is made so much easier.
-Reading the Quran during this special month of Ramadan is extremely powerful.
-Even if you are not able to get through it all, a few insightful pages can be attention grabbing as well.
+Reading the Quran during this special month of Ramadan is compelling.
+Even if you are unable to get through it all, a few insightful pages can be attention-grabbing as well.

 The Book of Assistance by Imam Abdullah Ibn Alawi Al-Haddad

-It is well known that what goes around comes around, especially in the world of Spirituality, which is known as Sufism.
-Fasting, patience, and gratitude are essential values of our beloved month of Ramadan and Imam Al-Haddad’s teachings, especially the ones focused on gratitude and willingness hit home, making him the perfect candidate for the month.
+Sufism, a spirituality known for its cyclical nature, is a prime example.
+Fasting, patience, and gratitude are essential values of our beloved month of Ramadan, and Imam Al-Haddad’s teachings, particularly those that emphasize gratitude and willingness, resonate deeply, making him an ideal choice for this month.
 It allows them to internalize their goals and actions within a higher purpose.

 Purification of the Heart by Shaykh Hamza Yusuf

 Using methodologies of traditional Islamic scholarship, this book evaluates the concepts of spiritual vices such as envy, arrogance, and resentment, along with their remedies.
-The commentaries by Shaykh Hamza Yusuf on the poem Matharat al-Qulub by Imam Al-Mowlud is so insightful that it easily allows one to engage in reflecting on Al-Mowlud’s Matharat Al-Qulub during the 10 nights of Ramadan.
+Shaykh Hamza Yusuf’s commentaries on Imam Al-Mowlud’s poem Matharat al-Qulub are so insightful that they easily allow one to reflect on Al-Mowlud’s Matharat Al-Qulub during the 10 nights of Ramadan.

 The Month of Ramadan: An In-Depth Guide by Imam Ibn Rajab Al-Hanbali

-This endeavor is enriching even personally to the refined medieval scholar because of the Hadith, especially during Ramadan’s hadith, its unique feature of customs and history.
-These will surely help the researcher’s avid readers and practitioners of the faith.
+This endeavor is personally enriching for the refined medieval scholar due to the unique features of customs and history found in the Hadith, particularly during Ramadan.
+These insights will undoubtedly benefit the researcher’s avid readers and practitioners of the faith.

-approach to spiritual wellness is refreshing.
-Especially, the coping of detachment, loss, and finding solace in Allah is especially relevant for practitioners during Ramadan, and the soothing stories from Sr. Yasmin’s life alongside Quranic verses make this book the right publication to deal with emotional pain.
+The approach to spiritual wellness is refreshing.
+Especially, the coping with detachment and loss and finding solace in Allah is particularly relevant for practitioners during Ramadan, and the soothing stories from Sr. Yasmin’s life alongside Quranic verses make this book the right publication to deal with emotional pain.

 The Productive Muslim by Mohammed Faris

-The general notion of combining life responsibilities and ibadah is not easy to do.
-In this book, Faris addresses these issues from time management during Suhoor to mindfulness in day-to-day activities.
-These are clear actionable suggestions.
+The general notion of combining life responsibilities and ibadah is difficult to do.
+In this book, Faris addresses these issues, from time management during Suhoor to mindfulness in day-to-day activities.
+These are clear, actionable suggestions.

 Secrets of Divine Love by A. Helwa